PeterCamilleri/CX16/quirks/new.md

 ##### Fixes

-* Bodge a 10K&Omega; directly to the chip between pins 36 and 8.
+* Bodge a 10K&Omega; resistor directly to the chip between pins 36 and 8.
 This will require some delicate soldering and will look ugly.
-* Bodge a 10K&Omega; to the underside of the PCB.
+* Bodge a 10K&Omega; resistor to the underside of the PCB.
 This will hide the resistor but you will have to deal with the mirror image problem and be careful that you get the correct pins.